 When it comes to style, the gym is one of those places where less is better.
 There is not much to explain here, but this: you need to be comfortable and ready to sweat it out, and a bunch of layers certainly won’t make the task easy.

-Another observation you need to know about is that the gym is where you should always 一without exception一 prioritize functionality and comfort over fashion trends.
-It doesn’t mean at all you can’t be stylish when working out.
+Another observation you need to know about is that the gym is where you should always, without exception, prioritize functionality and comfort over fashion trends.
+It doesn’t mean you can’t be stylish when working out.

-But bear in mind that you shouldn’t avoid wearing compression tights, for example, only because you feel they are not trendy.
-If they are a necessity for not getting hurt, wear them at all costs.
+But remember that you shouldn’t avoid wearing compression tights, for example, only because you feel they are not trendy.
+If they are necessary for not getting hurt, wear them at all costs.

-When purchasing activewear your main goal is to make it last for many years, and in order to do so, we recommend you do two things.
-On a first note, you should preferably opt for timeless silhouettes and neutral colors, such as dark blue, gray or black.
+When purchasing activewear, your main goal is to make it last for many years, and to do so, we recommend you do two things.
+First, you should opt for timeless silhouettes and neutral colors, such as dark blue, gray or black.

-Avoid falling for fleeting trends like bright colors or intricate patterns that people are going to be over with by the end of the season, especially if you are working on a tight budget.
-Neutral colors provide you with versatility, and they will also make it easier for you to match and pair your activewear in different ways and styles.
+Avoid falling for fleeting trends like bright colors or intricate patterns that people will be over with by the end of the season, especially if you are working on a tight budget.
+Neutral colors provide you with versatility and make it easier for you to match and pair your activewear in different ways and styles.

 In case you are interested, these are the fashion trends for the Fall/Winter season.

-On the other hand, the second thing you want to do is to carefully read the label tags on your garments.
+On the other hand, the second thing you want to do is to read the label tags on your garments carefully.
 Workout clothing tends to be highly technical as it needs

-To make them last longer, carefully pay attention to the washing and drying instructions on the garments’ tag.
-Moreover, all your activewear 一from your socks to your tops一 should be washed on a daily basis or everytime after working out.
+Carefully pay attention to the washing and drying instructions on the garment’s tag to make them last longer.
+Moreover, all your activewear, from your socks to your top, should be washed daily or after every workout.

 Jewelry is an element you should stay away from when going to the gym.
-Any kind of accessories, including your wedding ring, are both unnecessary and unsafe, as they could get stuck on a machine or result in minor injuries from the hit.
-This is something many don’t know, but sweat can also react with the metal of the machines and cause you an allergic reaction.
+Any kind of accessories, including your wedding ring, are unnecessary and unsafe, as they could get stuck on a machine or result in minor injuries from the hit.
+Many don’t know this, but sweat can also react with the machines’ metal and cause an allergic reaction.

 Last but not least, workout clothing should always be fit and slim.
-Wearing garments that are too big or loose could not only compromise your performance, but also affect their functionality.
-You need to think about your activewear as a second skin that will support you and protect you.
+Wearing garments that are too big or loose could compromise your performance and affect their functionality.
+You need to consider your activewear as a second skin that will support and protect you.

 Working out during summer and winter

-Going to the gym is an all-year around activity and none of us should compromise their workout session because it’s too cold or too hot outside.
-Lucky for us, techwear has come a long way and there are plenty of options to try on for working out in the most harsh weather conditions.
+Going to the gym is an all-year-round activity, and none of us should compromise our workout session because it’s too cold or hot outside.
+Luckily, techwear has come a long way, and there are plenty of options to try on for working out in the harshest weather conditions.

-During the warmer days, for example, a windbreaker is a must-have option.
-It’s lightweight, it will keep you cool during your workout and it will also protect you from the wind hitting your upper body.
+For example, a windbreaker is a must-have option during warmer days.
+It’s lightweight, will keep you cool during your workout, and will protect you from the wind hitting your upper body.

-On the other hand, during winter it is a necessity to keep your body warm, particularly when you’re sweating it out.
+On the other hand, it is necessary to keep your body warm during winter, particularly when you’re sweating it out.
 A thin shell gilet, for example, is the perfect solution for this situation.
 Any other thicker alternative might make you

 feel too hot during your workout.
-But once again, you should always look for the best option for you.
+But once again, you should always look for the best option.

-Function, comfort, and performance are the core values that you should keep in mind when shopping for activewear.
-On a similar note, you should read this article if you are looking on how to stay warm and stylish in winter.
+Function, comfort, and performance are the core values you should remember when shopping for activewear.
+On a similar note, you should read this article if you are looking to stay warm and stylish in winter.